nibscbioinformatics/nf-core-conva/docs/usage.md

 ## Introduction

-To run this pipeline, you will need three files: samplesheet.csv, fasta file and annotation file.
+To run this pipeline, you will need five files: samplesheet.csv, fasta file, annotation file, sorted VCF file and vcf index file in tbi format.
+NOTE: Chromosome notation must be same in the fasta file, annotation file and sorted VCF and its index file.

 ## Samplesheet input